 Two hopeless devotees to Crowther and Wood’s computer text game Adventure are Dave Lebling and Marc Blank, part of the Dynamic Modelling Group at MIT.
 Lebling has already created his own games on the school’s PDP-10 computer, including a take on the venerable Spacewar! by Steve Russell, as well as Maze, a graphical game where two players move around a maze shooting each other.
 In order to assist with his obsession with paper-and-dice game Dungeons & Dragons, he writes a D&D assistance program to automate bookkeeping for the game.
 He also collaborates with Blank and another programmer, Tim Anderson, to create a trivia game that users can contribute to and holds a database of over 1000 questions.

 Adventure arrives on MIT’s computer in the Library for Computer Science in early 1977 via the Arpanet, a precursor to the modern Internet.
 Productivity grinds to a halt as the entire MIT computer community sucks up all the time on the PDP-10s playing it.
 By May, Adventure has been solved, and Lebling and company feel the need to pursue a more difficult challenge: create an even better adventure game.
-On the PDP-10 they program a parser system comparable to the one in Adventure in MDL (muddle) code, a Lisp inspired computer language developed at MIT that counts Christopher Reeve as one of the primary developers, who ends up as vice-president of software of the company later set up around their efforts.
-They then write a four-room game around it with 10-12 problems to solve.
-Perhaps as a nod to the election of Jimmy Carter as U.S. President, this primordial Zork contains a band, a bandstand, a peanut room (where outside, the band plays Hail to the Chief), as well as a “chamber full of deadlines”.
+On the PDP-10 they program a two-word text parser system comparable to the one in Adventure in MDL (muddle) code, a Lisp inspired computer language developed at MIT that counts Christopher Reeve as one of the primary developers, who ends up as vice-president of software of the company later set up around their efforts.
+They then write a four-room game around it containing around 10-12 problems to solve.
+This primordial Zork contains a band, a bandstand, and perhaps as a nod to the election of Jimmy Carter as U.S. President, a peanut room (where outside, the band plays Hail to the Chief), as well as a “chamber full of deadlines”.